 Do Fig Trees Produce Fruit Every Year?

-For more information, check out my article on the difference between organic and heirloom seeds, and my article on the pros and cons of hybrid seeds.
+(For more information, check out my article on the difference between organic and heirloom seeds, and my article on the pros and cons of hybrid seeds).

 How Much Fruit Does A Fig Tree Produce?

 As the tree matures and grows larger, you can expect more figs over time.
-However, keep in mind that if you buy a dwarf fig tree, the size of the tree will be much more limited, as will your harvest of figs. A large, mature fig tree can produce hundreds of figs in a year.
+Just keep in mind that if you buy a dwarf fig tree, the size of the tree will be limited – as will your harvest of figs.

 The fruit on a fig tree can be yellow, yellow-green, purple, or brown, depending on the variety.
-Fig trees can grow up to 30 feet tall or higher and live up to 200 years, so you can definitely get your money’s worth in the long run by buying a fig tree!
+Fig trees can grow up to 30 feet tall or higher – if you want to keep them smaller, put them in a pot!

 What Kind Of Fig Tree Should I Buy?